kjs29/Javascript/what I don't know/understanding mutable arrays in programming.md

 from a higher-level perspective, we can say that arrays are mutable because we can change their contents without creating a new array.

-## How does it work behind the scenes to understand where arrays start to be recognized to be mutable
+## How does it work behind the scenes to understand where arrays start to be recognized to be mutable.
+What level of depth do arrays start to be recognized to be mutable?